cetinboran/goarg/README.md

     + Now we can understand from which mode the input came from, from the return of the arguments.
     + args.ModeName carries this information.
     + This information is the first input value we entered in the AddMode section.
 Accordingly, it became easier to process incoming inputs.
+    + AddGlobalOption func added.
+Now, when you define a option with this function in the main goarg, this option will come to all the modes below.
+    + This code must be under AddMode() Function

 # Contact